 The once strict territorial limits of Rotary Clubs have now been relaxed allowing each club to draw membership from its broader urban or rural area.
 The traditional “home” area of Wellington North has been the northern area of the Central Business District plus the suburbs of Thorndon, Northland, Wilton, Wadestown, Ngaio and Khandallah.

 How the Club is organised

-The affairs of the club are managed by a board which consists of directors comprising the President, Vice President, Past President, President Elect, Secretary, Treasurer, Committee Conveners and Sergeant.
+The affairs of the club are managed by a board which consists of directors comprising the President, Vice President, Past President, President Elect, Secretary, Treasurer and Committee Conveners.

 The officers of a Rotary club rotate each year.
 Changeover takes place at a dinner in late June.
 At this function the new President and Board are inducted and new committees begin their year’s work.
 First of July is changeover date worldwide for clubs districts and international offices.

 All members of the club are allocated duties for the year.
 These duties might be membership of a particular committee or special tasks, such as bulletin editor, or arranging the duties roster.